reactjs/react.dev/src/content/learn/responding-to-events.md

 </Sandpack>

-Notice how the `App` component does not need to know *what* `Toolbar` will do with `onPlayMovie` or `onUploadImage`.
+Notice how the `App` Component does not need to know *what* `Toolbar` will do with `onPlayMovie` or `onUploadImage`.
 That's an implementation detail of the `Toolbar`.
 Here, `Toolbar` passes them down as `onClick` handlers to its `Button`s, but it could later also trigger them on a keyboard shortcut.
 Naming props after app-specific interactions like `onPlayMovie` gives you the flexibility to change how they're used later.

 <Note>